Md-Ashraful-Alam/CSE327_Section05_Group03_Hospital_Management_System/User Table Doccumentation/index.rst

 ..
-OrganDonate Table documentation master file, created by sphinx-quickstart on Thu Dec 30 09:30:05 2021.
+User Table documentation master file, created by sphinx-quickstart on Thu Dec 30 09:30:05 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OrganDonate's documentation!
+Welcome to User's documentation!
 =============================================

 .. toctree::